Teenager named in court as he is accused of stabbing 15-year-old Havant boy

 A TEENAGER has appeared in court charged with stabbing a 15-year-old boy.

-Ryan Pinnock, 18, of St Johns Road, Havant, was charged with wounding with intent and possessing a knife in a public place, Hampshire police said.
+Ryan Pinnock, 18, of St Johns Road, Havant, was charged with wounding with intent and possessing a knife in a public place.

+Pinnock appeared at Portsmouth Magistrates’ Court on Monday.
+He was remanded in custody to appear at Portsmouth Crown Court on April 15.

-Police were called to Woolston Road in Havant at 3.45pm on Friday after a 15-year-old boy sustained a stab wound to his arm.
+Police were called to Woolston Road in Havant at 3.45pm on Friday after a 15-year-old boy, who cannot be named for legal reasons, sustained a stab wound to his arm.

 The boy was treated Queen Alexandra Hospital but has since been discharged.